Related Pages: Commercial Umbrella Insurance Blog Post

 If you have one million dollars in General Liability coverage, then you can add an umbrella policy to maximize protecting your business assets.

-As an example, a covered claim against you is rewarded 1.4 million dollars.
+As an example, a covered claim against you is awarded 1.4 million dollars.
 You have 1 million dollars in general liability coverage, and your umbrella policy kicks in an additional four hundred thousand dollars to settle the claim.

 A commercial liability policy is certainly a way by which to increase coverage of several policies while keeping your overall premiums down.